Known as George

 - 29th Aug.
 The LIV (54th) Bde transferred to 28th Division which stayed on in Greece while the 10th Division went to Egypt.

 - 16th Oct.
-The 28th Division in action during the occupation of Mazirko and the capture of Barakli Jum’ a.
+The 28th Division was in action during the occupation of Mazirko and the capture of Barakli Jum’ a.
 From the New York Times.
 London, Nov.
 1. Barakli-Azuma, a strongly fortified village, nine miles southwest of Demir-Hissar, in the Struma section of the Macedonian front, has been captured by British troops, who further south also occupied the village of Prosenik and Kumli, the former being on the railroad between Demir-Hissar and Seres.

 - 18-19th Sept.
 The Battle of Doiran.
 The British and Greek armies attacked Doiran and the Bulgarian Army.
 The British concentrated 231 pieces of artillery, including heavy 8 inch howitzers.
 The bombardment took place over two days, included gas shells and concluded with a rolling barrage behind which the infantry was to advance. was a disaster for the British Divisions.
 They had to frontal assault ‘Pip Ridge’ which was a 2000 foot high heavily defended mountain ridge with fortresses built on some of the higher mountains, notably Grand Couronne.
 The British sustained very heavy casualties.